Elwyn Berlekamp: Berlekamp and Martin Gardner

-Berlekamp was a close friend of Scientific American columnist Martin Gardner and was an important member of the gifted and diverse group of people that Gardner nurtured and acted as a conduit for; people who inspired Gardner and who were in turn inspired by him.
+Berlekamp was a member of the group of people around the Scientific American columnist Martin Gardner, a close friend.
 Berlekamp teamed up with John Horton Conway and Richard K. Guy, two other close associates of Gardner, to co-author the book Winning Ways for your Mathematical Plays, leading to his recognition as one of the founders of combinatorial game theory.
 The dedication of their book says, "To Martin Gardner, who has brought more mathematics to more millions than anyone else."

-Berlekamp and Gardner both had great love for and were strong advocates of recreational mathematics.
+Berlekamp and Gardner both supported recreational mathematics.
 Conferences called Gathering 4 Gardner (G4G) are held every two years to celebrate the Gardner legacy.
 Berlekamp was one of the founders of G4G and was on its board of directors for many years.